rathishvbr/oauth-example/README.md

-# Secretic
+# OAuth Example
-This is an example Rails app to teach about OAuth.
+This is an example Rails app to teach about OAuth and Omniauth.